scpuopolo/referee-scheduling-system/SYSTEM_ARCHITECTURE.md

 # System Architecture Document

 ## System Purpose:
-The **Referee Scheduling System** allows referees to input availability and get assigned by assignors to games that are registered by sports organizations.
+The **Referee Scheduling System** allows referees to get assigned by assignors to games that are registered by sports organizations.

 ## Service Boundaries:
 ### User Service
-**Responsibility:** Manages users information such as name, user type, contact info, availability, etc.
+**Responsibility:** Manages users information such as name, user type, contact info, etc.

 **Why Separate:**
 - Handles user data independently from other application components.